DXF is an ASCII format used for interchanging AutoCAD drawings between different

 on the styling information.

 LWPOLYLINE entities, closed in the case of polygon rings.
-An effort is
+If the geometry does

-Polygon and MultiPolygon features are written as HATCH entities.
+- Polygon, Triangle and MultiPolygon features are written as HATCH entities by

 The dataset creation supports the following dataset creation options: